HistoryAtWork has spent over twenty years working with communities, places and collections.

 Our clients include individuals, professional organisations, community groups, local government, corporates, property developers and institutions.

-The way we work is integral to the success of our work with our valued clients - you can read more about our methodologies here and contact us for references or read some of our client testimonials here.
+The way we work is integral to the success of our work and our strong relationships with clients - you can read more about our methodologies here and contact us for references or read some of our client testimonials here.

 Communities

-Knowing your community’s history, and your place within it, promotes a sense of belonging and enables you to connect its significance to your own life.
-We love the challenge of researching and presenting the history of your neighbourhood, community group, institution, profession, organisation, school or family.
-These different types of communities have their own stories, inspirations and peculiarities – characteristics that together produce a sense of belonging and a shared enterprise.
-Exploring your history provides opportunities for a whole range of community activities such as: sharing successes, recognising mistakes, making amends, shaping values, making new decisions, understanding evolutions, providing legacies, intriguing outsiders, embracing insiders, and so on.
-We have worked with schools, professional associations, medical institutes, hospitals and corporate organisations and can bring to your project expertise in a range of historical methodologies and a deep understanding of communities that inform all our projects.
+Knowing your community’s history, and your place within it, enables you to connect its significance to your own life.
+Different types of communities - neighbourhoods, community groups, institutions, professions, organisations, families - each have their own stories, inspirations and peculiarities which together produce a sense of belonging and a shared enterprise.
+Exploring your history provides opportunities for sharing successes, recognising mistakes, making amends, shaping values, making new decisions, understanding evolutions, providing legacies, intriguing outsiders, embracing insiders, and so much more.

 Places